 Purity is generally assessed via robust separatory methods such as high-performance liquid chromatography (HPLC), capillary electrophoresis (CE), or gas chromatography-mass spectrometry (GC-MS).

 The material and its impurities can be characterized using a multitude of techniques and instruments.
 These include but are not limited to: size exclusion chromatography (SEC), HPLC, wet chemistry, titrations, pH testing, Loss on Drying, UV-Vis, osmolality, and specifically tailored plate assays.
 For non-sterile materials, bioburden or other microbiology testing may need to occur to guarantee that biological matter is below an acceptable level.
 This is especially important if biological material could impact the API before sterilization of the drug product occurs.

 In some cases, the full suite of monograph testing will be required for each lot of raw material.
 In other cases, some tests can be specially selected to ensure the materials meet only the necessary requirements.
 The specific language from CFR 211.84 states “at least one test shall be conducted to verify the identity of each component” and “each component shall be tested for conformity with all appropriate written specifications for purity, strength, and quality.”

-For a Contract Development and Manufacturing Organization (CDMO) such as Singota, the testing program is discussed and developed in collaboration with the client.
-The testing program should ultimately be decided by the entity that plans to distribute and market the finished product, and the program should be well documented and justified for subsequent interactions with regulatory bodies.
+For Singota and other Contract Development and Manufacturing Organizations (CDMOs), the testing program is discussed and developed in collaboration with the client.
+The material testing program should ultimately be decided by the entity that plans to distribute and market the finished product, and the program should be well documented and justified for subsequent interactions with regulatory bodies.